allanabiud/Scripts/README.md

 ## i3wmSetup.sh (WIP)

+> [!NOTE]
-**TO BE USED PRIMARILY ON ARCH AFTER INSTALLING I3WM USING THE ARCHINSTALL SCRIPT**
+> TO BE USED AFTER INSTALLING ARCH AND I3WM USING THE ARCHINSTALL SCRIPT

 For setting up i3wm.